Smoothingo/Zelda_Smooth/README.md

 I will maybe add features every now and then and will try to make a nice fighting system for the Titans and Ganon.

-*If your Question is why there a many random files in this whole Folder.
-The Answer is this is a Schoolprojects and this is the Folder where i dumped all Files that i ever opened or used for this Project pretty much in.*

 *Please leave Feedback and Tipps*